attributeofextension/attributeofextension/README.md

 - 👋 Hi, I’m Leah Carr, a full stack developer in Brisbane
-- 👀 I’m interested in Node, PHP and React
+- 👀 I’m interested in PHP, Nodejs and Python
 - 📫 How to reach me?
 Email: leah.carr00@gmail.com

 <!---